Digital Printing How to use our digital printing resources

 Send this “clean” 2nd generation PDF to the printer/plotter.

-If Acrobat fails to create a new PDF using the above method, please do not attempt to print the original PDF – it will fail.
-Instead, you need to back up and resolve the issues that are causing the 2nd generation PDF to fail.
+If Acrobat fails to create a new PDF using the above method, or if your 2nd generation PDF file fails to print, troubleshoot as follows.
 Go back to the original application (Photoshop, Illustrator, InDesign, etc.) and troubleshoot there.
 Things to look for are overly hi-resolution images, shifty fonts, and layered content.

 • In general, do not insert one Adobe file type into another (Illustrator into Photoshop, etc.) – especially if the content is layered.
-Only move between Adobe applications using image files.
+Only move between Adobe applications using JPEG or TIFF image files.

 • Images should be no larger than absolutely necessary.
 300 dpi should print just fine, and anything over 600 dpi is a potential problem.
 For example, a 4”x 6” image placed in an InDesign file should be about (4”)(300dpi) x (6”)(300dpi) = 1200 x 1800 pixels.